 10. Management Evaluation And Succession

-The Board of Directors (not including any members of management of the company) will conduct an annual review of the performance and compensation of the Chief Executive Officer, taking into account the views and recommendations of the Nominating and Governance Committee.
+The Board of Directors (not including any members of management of the company) will conduct an annual review of the Chief Executive Officer’s performance and compensation, taking into account the views and recommendations of the Compensation Committee.

 12. Amendment, Modification And Waiver